marcoguerri/marcoguerri.github.io/_drafts/2016-05-19-mp30-data-corruption.markdown

 through these checks undetected, which is very unlikely.
 It would make much sense to start investigating from the FCS at layer 2, which is the one usually completely out of the control of the software stack.
-However, I decided to approach the problem top down and investigate everything that was happening starting from the transport layer.
+However, I decided to approach the problem top down, starting the investigation from the transport layer.